CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification.md

 1. General Gameplay Requirements
    1. Our game shall combine common puzzle-game tropes with a turn-based RPG style.
    2. The user shall be able to move the player using the WASD keys on the keyboard
-   3. Our game shall load new rooms upon entrance.
 2. Player Requirements
    1. Player statistics shall be recorded on player-character death.
    2. Items picked up by the player shall be added to the first acailable slot in their inventory.